TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 How do I get rid of that project now?
 =====================================

-If you want to all projects from running on DDEV you can call:
+If you want to stop all projects from running on DDEV you can call:

 ..  code-block:: bash